7 things in your life you never knew you owed to Venice

-Without Venice, many aspects of our daily lives would be different.
-Many things we take for granted or use on a daily basis were invented in the capital of the Venetian Republic!
+Indeed, many things we take for granted or use daily were invented in the capital of the Venetian Republic!

 “Ciao”, the most famous and known Italian word (maybe on par with Pizza 😀 ) is an absolutely authentic Venetian word.
 The word we now all know, and the way Italians use it in an informal way both for greeting and saying goodbye, was once slightly different and was used in a formal way.